harmonyburke/coding-quiz/README.md

 ## Credits
-I received help via my tutor Josshy Olea.
+I received help via my tutor Josshy Olea, TA Andrew Hudgins, and my instructor.
 I also used W3schools, numerous youtube videos, and help from my classmates to complete this project.